 *This post was originally posted 04/12/2015 and later restored, reedited and republished.
 Read about that here.
 It may or may not contain original photos used.

-*I read this interview before the controversy.*
+*I read this interview before his comments made headlines.*

 “Anything with curly hair, fair skin, pretty-ass teeth and a sexy-ass personality, that’s probably number one…”

-Yes homegirl, you heard wrong.
+Yes, homegirl, you heard wrong.
 After reading the interview and surfing around gossip/entertainment blogs, I couldn’t help but call bullshit on the bullshit.
 I won’t say who but I came across a blogger who argued fair and light skin are the same.
 If Lynch was attempting to be politically correct to avoid trouble, trouble found him.

 I’m not about to do this with y’all.
 Nah.
 When you take issue with someone saying fair skin because it allegedly is the same as light skin: you’re intentionally advancing colorism.
 You are.
 You’re offended one didn’t choose light or dark based on the stigma that light is good and dark is bad deriving from the issue that colorism in the Black community in itself is a caste system.